shelsoloa/Peachy/README.rst

 Peachy is documented using Google Style Python Docstrings.
 Docs are held within /docs.

-You can check out the docs over at:
-Or build the docs yourself using Sphinx(link).
-They're in the /docs directory.
+You can build the docs using Sphinx.

 Running Tests